 When to go: February 23 – March 27

-When to go: Festival runs March 20 – April 15; “peak bloom” varies by year and is predicted here.
+When to go: Festival runs March 20 – April 15; “peak bloom” varies by year.

 When to go: February through April.
 Check out Bird Watchers Digest’s Festival Finder for more information.

-Why: Wildflowers.
 In the right lighting, and in the right season, a desert can be just as colorful as a rainforest.
-Spring is when Joshua Tree National Park — home to around 750 different species of plants despite its relatively low annual rainfall —really comes to life.
+Spring is when Joshua Tree National Park — home to around 750 different species of plants despite its relatively low annual rainfall — comes to life.
 The landscape is awash in seas of yellowcups, purple mat, white blazingstars and beavertail cactus blooming magenta buds.
 Add in the park’s namesake Joshua trees and impressive rock formations and you have the recipe for the perfect Instagram shot.

 When to go: February through April.
 (Wildflowers bloom earlier at lower elevations.)